 Is Audio Porn a Form of Sex Work?

-Audio porn is a form of storytelling that will activate your senses and leave your skin tingling.
-It will carry your imagination to all sorts of hot places and leave you wanting more – as such, can audio porn be considered a form of sex work?
+Audio porn is a captivating form of storytelling that activates your senses and leaves your skin tingling.
+It takes your imagination to all sorts of hot places prompting the question: Can audio porn be considered a form of sex work?

 Share

 This is exactly what audio erotica is about.
-It allows the listener to paint their own fantasy while diving into expressive and seductive tales.
-In tandem with the new podcast trend, the world of audio porn and erotica is growing, and quite fast.
-Everything audio related can be found only a few clicks away: from narrated porn to sexy sound recordings and masturbation instructions.
-Just like for visual porn (whether it be films or photos), there is a lot of creative and diverse content in audio porn to get turned on by!
+It allows the listener to paint a personal fantasy while diving into expressive and seductive tales.
+With the rise of podcasts, the realm of audio porn and erotica is expanding rapidly, offering a variety of content from narrated porn to explicit sound recordings and instructions for masturbation.

-Among the increasing amount of general audio content, audio erotica is deliberately sexual and therefore part of the sex industry, the same as porn literature or erotic visual art.
-Could we then say producing audio porn is doing sex work?
-The question is as complex as its answer.
-There are few things to take into consideration:
+In the landscape of audio content, audio erotica stands out as intentionally sexual, placing it within the realm of the sex industry, akin to porn literature or erotic visual art.
+This raises the question: can producing audio porn be considered a form of sex work?
+The answer to this question is as complex as the question itself.
+There are four things to consider:

 Is it sexual?

 Audio porn, as the name suggests, is sexual.
 Yet, it does not mean that actual sex is taking place.
-Voice actors read from scripts.
-While the text they read is sexual, they do not perform any sexual acts.
+Voice actors read from scripts, and while the text they narrate is sexual, they do not perform any sexual acts.

 Is there an economic exchange?

-Is there an agreement where money or other financial compensation are offered in turn for the material or sound recording?
-If there is no economic exchange, it would not be considered work.
+Is there a mutual agreement involving the exchange of money or other forms of financial compensation for the material or sound recording?
+Without an economic exchange, it wouldn’t be considered work.

 Does it need to have a real-life sexual situation?

-Does an actual sexual exchange need to take place, or can it be a simulation?
-One of the amazing things about porn and amateur porn is that there is an infinite diversification regarding fetishes, kinks, and the offer and demand of wide-ranging preferences.
-Many of the erotic productions that people consume these days are not even explicitly sexual.
-Meaning, there does not have to be the typical penetrative sex or focus on genitals that we associate with being sexual – it goes beyond the explicit.
-ASMR, audio porn, and any other kinds of recordings that could be deemed erotica would be a part of this non-explicit sexual content production.
+Must there be an actual sexual exchange, or is a simulation sufficient?
+One of the amazing things about porn, including amateur porn, is that there is infinite diversification which caters to fetishes, kinks and a wide range of other preferences.
+Many of the erotic productions that people consume these days are not even explicitly sexual, meaning that there does not have to be the typical penetrative sex or a focus on genitals that we associate with being sexual; it goes beyond the explicit.
+ASMR, audio porn and other recordings classified as erotica fall within this category of non-explicit sexual content production.

 Does audio porn bear the same stigma found in usual lines of sex work?

-Doing sex work brings a heavy weight on a social level.
-We can affirm that stigma is always there.
-It is important to note that not every sector within sex work bears the same stigma.
-Many people involved in the industry usually move between different areas of sex work as a way to supplement their incomes, so there are no fixed categories regarding this.
-Another factor contributing to stigma is the whorearchy, a hierarchical structure in sex work that differentiates classes of sex work.
-The elite class being “luxury escorts” and the lower class being street based sex workers.
-The whorearchy is intrinsically tied to racism, classism, and transphobia.
-This structure also governs how legal and socially acceptable certain forms of sex work are.
+Doing sex work carries a heavy social weight, and the stigma is always there.
+It is important to note that not all sectors within sex work face the same level of stigma.
+Many people in the industry usually move between different areas of sex work to supplement their incomes, blurring fixed categories.
+Another factor contributing to stigma is the “whorearchy”—a hierarchical structure in sex work that classifies different forms of sex work.
+This hierarchy ranges from the elite class of “luxury escorts” to the lower class of street-based sex workers.
+The whorearchy is intrinsically tied to issues of racism, classism and transphobia, influencing the legal and social acceptability of various forms of sex work.

-Obviously, working in audio porn is distinct from working in visual porn.
-For one thing it grants a level of anonymity very hard to achieve in other sectors.
-Furthermore, the platforms where audio is usually sold are more private and less criticized in the public eye compared to the ones where more explicit content is marketed.
-Even if working in audio porn could potentially bring some stigma, it does not come close to the consequences some sex workers have to face by exposing themselves to the public.
+Working in audio porn is distinct from working in visual porn.
+For one thing, it grants a level of anonymity that is difficult to achieve in other sectors.
+Furthermore, the platforms where audio is usually sold are more private and face less public scrutiny compared to the ones marketing more explicit material.
+While there might still be some potential stigma associated with working in audio porn, it does not approach the consequences faced by sex workers who expose themselves to the public eye.

-Having all these things in mind, we ask ourselves again: is audio erotica sex work?
+With all this in mind… is audio erotica sex work?

-What do you think: should audio porn be considered sex work, and if so, why?
-Will the definition of sex work change in this time?
-What different forms of porn are there to come in the future, and how will it be part of our economical and social exchanges?
+What do you think?
+Should audio porn be considered sex work, and if so, why?
+Will the definition of sex work change?
+What different forms of porn are there to come in the future, and how will it be part of our economic and social exchanges?

 To learn more about the experience of audio porn, check out our article Audio porn, worth the hype? or experience it first hand on our platform.